 Donte West Management Signs Representation Deals with Clients Xavier Worthy & Christian Braun

-National criminal justice advocate West is utilizing his platform to bring positive societal change
+National criminal justice advocate Donte West is utilizing his platform to bring positive societal change

 “During my numerous interactions with these athletes, it became clear that I could assist them in reaching their various goals,” said West.
 “My greatest joy is helping individuals reach their business goals and find true happiness in their communities.”